molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 It was React that introduced the concept that [the user interface is a function of the application state](https://www.kn8.lt/blog/ui-is-a-function-of-data/).
 The page DOM should always reflect the application state properly and consistently.
 This concept is not a fancy legitimation for single-page apps, it addresses problems every tiny JavaScript widget deals with.

 React came at the expense that it sucked HTML (JSX) and later CSS (CSS-in-JS) into its dysfunctional vortex.
 Better libraries and frameworks let you write plain HTML with non-invasive template logic and plain CSS or Sass that is component-scoped per default.
-They allow to define the intersections of HTML, CSS and JavaScript more clearly so they can render static pages, mangle and optimize the JavaScript code on compile time, then “hydrate partially” or “resume” what is left on the client.
+They allow to define the intersections of HTML, CSS and JavaScript more clearly so they can render static pages, mangle and optimize the JavaScript code on compile time, then "hydrate partially" or "resume" what is left on the client.

 These frameworks are still the opposite of sprinkling JavaScript onto your HTML.
 And I think this is totally fine as long as the outcome is an accessible, performant and robust web site.

-# Progressive Enhancement and JavaScript
+# Enhancing progressively with JavaScript

-Last but not least, if we tell web developers to “use Progressive Enhancement, duh!”, especially developers bogged down in React single page apps, we need to bring along a bouquet of tutorials, best practices and case studies that reflect their needs.
+Last but not least, if we tell web developers to "use Progressive Enhancement, duh!", especially developers bogged down in React single page apps, we need to bring along a bouquet of tutorials, best practices and case studies that reflect their needs.

 Enhancing progressively with JavaScript means that many practical questions pop up.
 How do users access and use my site?
 What are the common points of failure?
 What is my technical baseline, what is the core functionality?
 Which enhancement steps do I pick assuming that every step needs a user?
 How do I bundle enhancements?
 How do I implement the enhancement steps?
 What can I achieve with server-side logic, HTML, CSS; which interactions are more user-friendly and even more robust in client-side JavaScript?
 Can the enhancement steps and different experiences incrementally build on each other?
 If not, how does the switch from one step to the next look and feel for the user?
 How do I keep steps in sync and reduce duplication?
+How to fight fragmentation?
 How do I guarantee that enhancements are as robust as possible?
 How do I prevent failure?
 How do I deal with failure?
 How do I measure and verify that my Progressive Enhancement approach improved the experience for the different users and situations? […]

 I'll stop here, you get the idea.
 These are questions me and my colleagues are dealing with every day.

 By nature, Progressive Enhancement means deep research and learning by doing.
 Most advocates though tell you that building web sites with Progressive Enhancement is easier and the resulting site gets simpler.
-They argue that a “minimal viable product” approach will do away with unnecessary complexity of JavaScript-heavy front-ends.
+They argue that a "minimal viable product" approach will do away with unnecessary complexity of JavaScript-heavy front-ends.
 There are certainly sites whose core functionality can be implemented with server-rendered forms and minimal JavaScript logic.
 Even then, how are the enhancement steps implemented that enable users to achieve their tasks faster?
 Web developers will not – and in my opinion should not, see above – keep their hands off highly dynamic client-side interactivity.

 For many years, I've lamented that only a few people discuss and explore practical Progressive Enhancement with JavaScript on complex sites and web applications that currently default to React monoliths.
 Seriously, I can not read another tutorial on Progressive Enhancement that operates on trivial examples that allow straight-forward no-brainer enhancements or require little client-side JavaScript at all.
 I wouldn't even recommend them to my colleagues since they don't address their practical problems.